 Making a big gift to draw other donors is only useful if the charity is highly effective

-This article first published in the Financial Times
+This article first published in the Financial Times in December 2017.

 The practice of donors offering to “match” gifts made to charities they support has become common in the charity world.
 In the run-up to Christmas, many have been offering to double donations.
 In the recent Challenge Campaign, for instance, money given to selected charities was doubled by the Big Give, set up by Sir Alec Reed, founder of Reed, the recruitment firm.